 Following a years-long trend in elite parasports, a record number of women competed in the 2022 Paralympics, which ended on Sunday.
 This year was also one of many firsts for how the Paralympics were covered.
 In the United States, the entire games were shown for the first time.
 And in the United Kingdom, a groundbreaking team of all-disabled sportscasters covered the Paralympics.

 Ahead of the Paralympics, The 19th spoke with Lauren Steadman, one of the two women on Britain’s Channel 4 sportscaster team.
-Steadman was born with a congenital limb difference — she was born missing much of her left arm.
+Steadman was born with a congenital limb difference — she was born missing much of her right arm.
 Steadman, a veteran Paralympian, was only 15 years old when she brought home her first silver medal for swimming at the 2015 Paralympic Games in Rio de Janeiro.
 Most recently, Steadman won a gold medal in the triathlon during the 2020 Summer Paralympics.
 Steadman is primarily an athlete, but has also dabbled in reality television — she appeared on “Strictly Come Dancing,” the United Kingdom’s equivalent of “Dancing with the Stars,” in 2018.

 The 19th spoke with Steadman about the Paralympics, sportscasting and representation in both of those worlds.

 This interview has been edited for length and clarity.

 Luterman: You’re part of the first all disabled presenting team for Channel Four in the U.K. But this isn’t your first time presenting.